dnth/dnth.github.io/content/portfolio/unlocking_edge_ml_from_pytorch_to_edge_deployment/index.md

 ```

-There we have a baseline of **9.14** FPS on a pure PyTorch model.
+There we have a baseline of **9.14** FPS on a pure PyTorch model (Intel® Core™ i9-11900 @ 2.50GHz × 16 ).

 {{< notice warning >}}
-Although the inference time is not bad, deploying PyTorch models directly into production environments is often not ideal:
+Although the inference time is reasonable, deploying PyTorch models directly into production environments has disadvantages:

 1. **Large Dependency:** PyTorch requires numerous dependencies, challenging for resource-constrained environments.